yongwang2016/yuwangzhengba/README.md

 # yuwangzhengba
 a platform for communicating game players via mobile devices and games.
+This is alex who modify the file.